 Welcome to Royal Albert Edward Lodge No.906

-The number of members is not quite as large these days, but this does provide an excellent opportunity for new members to join and get one-to-one tuition from the more experienced Freemasons.
-155 years have passed since Royal Albert Edward was consecrated and enjoyed its first meeting.
-The lodge has continued to enjoy popularity attracting visitors from Lodges all over the United Kingdom and abroad who enjoy the intellectual complexities of our historical ritual.
+906 Lodge membership grew steadily during the past century and peaked just after the 2nd World War.
+The number of members is not as large these days, but this does provide an excellent opportunity for new members to join and get one-to-one tuition from our more experienced Freemasons.
+The Lodge continues to enjoy popularity, attracting visitors from Lodges all over the United Kingdom and overseas, who enjoy the intellectual complexities of a very historical ritual.

 We follow the ‘Cumberland Workings’ of our mother Lodge, approaching 300 years old, as does our daughter Lodge, St Alphege.
 This unique and ancient ritual – used by only these three lodges – provides a rare experience to all our candidates and visitors, as they pass through or witness the work and degrees in Freemasonry.

 We are an inclusive lodge and actively encourage our members to achieve their masonic ambitions, take part in our ceremonies, take lodge office and eventually to become the Master of 906, if they so desire.
 We understand that learning lots of words and actions may be difficult for some, and we fully support all those who want to make a daily advancement in masonic knowledge, and ultimately become better men, however we all participate in Freemasonry for our social enjoyment, and this is paramount within our lodge.

 We openly welcome diversity in the widest sense; indeed, our membership is very diverse.
 We have engineers, tradesmen, shop owners and businessmen, retired and active professionals, in other words people from all walks of life.